 Protect and connect, physically and visibly, with the waterfront, the soul of Sooke.
-Keep it public.

 COMPLEMENTARY PARKS AND TRAILS OBJECTIVES

 - Implement the District of Sooke Parks and Trails Master Plan (2020).

 - Enable a diverse approach to park design.

 - Provide equitable access to parks.